Special Operations¶

 You need to specify both the number of targets and their corresponding indices.

-More about composite gates#
+More about composite gates¶

-All composite gates can be decomposed using decompose()
+All composite gates can be decomposed using decompose() to

-extract their implementation, except for PolynomialOracle
+extract their implementation, except for PolynomialOracle.

 >>> QFT(5).decompose()